Interpreting The Insight 2023 Sales KPI Report - Kellblog

 - They’re cutting the data by size bucket (aka, “scale-up stage”).
 I suspect they use this specific language because Scale Up is a key element of Insight’s positioning.

 - They’re also cutting the data by go-to-market (GTM) motion: transactional, solution, or consultative.
-This is a cool idea, but it’s misleading because those descriptive names are simply a proxy for deal size (aka ASP = average selling price).
+This is a cool idea, but it’s misleading because those descriptive names are simply a proxy for deal size (aka average selling price, or ASP).

-- While those names don’t really matter (because they are just labels for deal size buckets), I find “transactional” fairly clear, but I don’t see a difference between “solution” and “consultative” sales.

-- I’m guessing “solution” means selling a solution directly to a business buyer (e.g., selling a budgeting system to a VP of FP&A) and “consultative” means a complex sale with multiple constituents.
+- While the names don’t really matter (they are just labels for deal size buckets), I find “transactional” clear, but I don’t see a difference between “solution” and “consultative” sales.
+I’m guessing “solution” means selling a solution directly to a business buyer (e.g., selling a budgeting system to a VP of FP&A) and “consultative” means a complex sale with multiple constituents.

 - Ambiguity aside, the flaw here is the imperfect correlation between deal size and sales motion.
 Yes, deal size does generally imply a sales motion, but the correlation is not 100%.
 (I’ve seen big, rather transactional deals and small highly consultative ones).
 They’d be better off just saying “small, medium, and large” deals rather than trying to map them to sales motions.
 We need to remember that later in interpretation.